kfyaya/YZhu/README.md

 ====
 <small><a href="README-zh.html">中文</a></small>

-Physics-based Animation algorithm developer, credited for the [FLIP fluid simulation](https://www.fxguide.com/fxfeatured/the-science-of-fluid-sims/) and [multigrid character simulation](https://www.youtube.com/watch?v=0WfFCqKDLB0)
+Physics-based Animation algorithm developer, credited for the FLIP fluid simulation ( [fxguide] (https://www.fxguide.com/fxfeatured/the-science-of-fluid-sims/) )and [multigrid character simulation](https://www.youtube.com/watch?v=0WfFCqKDLB0)

 Computer graphics and visual effects software engineer in DreamWorks Animation, joined in How to Catch your Dragon II, Troll, Rise of the Guardians, and Croods